gradha/gradha.github.io/src/articles/06-small-big-mistakes.rst

 the `Programming is terrible blog
 <http://programmingisterrible.com/post/72437339273/james-mickens-the-funniest-person-in-microsoft>`_
 which is also a nice read), so I thought to myself, hey, why not try and write something absurd while being semi serious about the issue?
-Also, it seems that Andreas only reads stuff if it is in *paper* form, so here goes my paper in pedantic PDF form:
+So here goes my paper in pedantic PDF form:

  * `How to release software periodically
    <how_to_release_software_periodically.pdf>`_.